nuxt/governance/README.md

 Nuxt has also been known in the past as "Nuxt.js" and "NuxtJS".

 "NuxtJS" is a [registered brand](https://relationshipscience.com/organization/nuxtjs-288590683).
 It was originally registered by [NuxtLabs](https://nuxtlabs.com), the company created by Nuxt's founders.
 The Nuxt logo is also a registered trademark.
-These trademark are now retained by [Vercel](https://vercel.com/).
+These trademarks are now retained by [Vercel](https://vercel.com/).

 Neither NuxtLabs nor Vercel have any authority over the Nuxt project; Nuxt remains an independent open source project.